Sowjanya Bavisetti

 Sowjanya Bavisetti (born 11 December 1993) is an Indian tennis player.

 Bavisetti has a career-high singles ranking by the Women's Tennis Association (WTA) of 500, achieved on 3 October 2022.
 She also has a career-high WTA doubles ranking of 402, set on 24 February 2014.
 She has won three singles titles and nine doubles titles at tournaments of the ITF Circuit.

-Representing India in the Fed Cup, Bavisetti has a career win-loss record of 1–6.
+Representing India in the Fed Cup since 2020 in seven ties, Bavisetti has a career win-loss record of 1–6.